Quickstart

 addresses

 collection you made earlier and returns a query result.
-The result will be empty brackets because we're inserting data, not reading anything back.(Optional) Click Query Info in the Query Result to see what the query did and how long each step took.
-Pretty cool if you're into performance metrics.
+It returns empty brackets as we're inserting data, not reading anything back.(Optional) Click Query Info in the Query Result to get info on every step in the query, which is useful for tracking performance.

 Click Run Query two more times.
-Every click adds the six records again so the collection has more records to work with.
-You can keep clicking if you want more records or change values in the code block if you want different records.
+Every click adds the six records again so the collection has more records.
+Keep clicking to add more records or change values in the code block for different records.

 Step 3: View the documents in the collection

-Return to the collection and see what the query did.
+Return to the collection and view the new records added by the query.

 - Click addresses.

-Macrometa displays a list of keys and content for each record in the collection.
+Macrometa displays a list of keys and values for every record in the collection.
 Now you can:

 - Click a record to view it.
-While viewing a record, edit it by typing changes and then click Save.
+While viewing, you can edit it by typing changes and click Save.

 - Click the red circle next to a record to delete it.